 - V-Day: Founded by author Eve Ensler and activists from New York City, V-Day is a global activist movement seeking to end violence against women and girls.
 The organization stages creative events— most famously, The Vagina Monologues and the documentary Until the Violence Stops — to increase awareness, raise funds, and support other anti-violence organizations.

-How Are We Relevant? — Your Action Plan
+How To Help — Your Action Plan

 Want to help out?
-Start by getting in touch with any of the organizations listed above; they can point people to volunteer opportunities across the country.
+Start by getting in touch with any of the organizations listed above; they can point you to volunteer opportunities across the country.
 We’ve also put together a list of other ways to show support: